Jack Plagge, Manager

 Telephone: (850) 412-4549

-A birth center is a licensed facility which is not an ambulatory surgical center, a hospital or located within a hospital, in which births are planned to occur away from the mother’s usual place of residence following a normal, uncomplicated, low-risk pregnancy.Letter to providers regarding the 2013 licensure fee increase.
-(PDF 24 KB)
+A birth center is a licensed facility that is not an ambulatory surgical center, hospital or located within a hospital where births are planned to occur (following a normal, uncomplicated, low-risk pregnancy) away from the mother’s usual place of residence.

 State of Florida Certificate of Exemptions previously required to perform clinical laboratory tests in the waived category are no longer issued.
 For more information, visit the Laboratory Licensure Unit web page for waived laboratories.